mozilla/id-specs/browserid/index.md

 #### Chained Certificates ####

 Most of the time, a certificate is used to bind a key to an identity.
 But in some cases, they are used to delegate certification authority to another key.
-For example, the example.com IdP might publish a single master key, but have separate working keys for a number of load-balanced servers.
+For example, the <tt>example.com</tt> IdP might publish a single master key, but have separate working keys for a number of load-balanced servers.
 Each server will be granted a certificate that authorizes its individual key to speak for the the whole example.com domain.

 There can be multiple levels of delegation between the initial issuer key and the final assertion.
-The term "Certificate chain" is used to describe this sequence of certificates, in which the first n-1 certificates delegate authority to the next, and the final certificate authorizes a specific key to speak for a specific identity (i.e. binds a key to an identity).
+The term "certificate chain" is used to describe this sequence of certificates, in which the first n-1 certificates delegate authority to the next, and the final certificate authorizes a specific key to speak for a specific identity (i.e. binds a key to an identity).

-When a certificate certifies a key, it is meant ONLY as a binding of the key to an identity.
-This binding MUST NOT be interpreted as a grant of certification authority to that key, UNLESS the certificate explicitly indicates such delegation of authority.

-To perform this delegation, the certificate MUST include the field:
+Certificate delegation is tricky and potentially opens up avenues for attacks.
+Thus, we take two important precautions:

+* by default, a certificate chain cannot be extended, unless the last certificate is explicitly designated as allowing chaining.

+* certificate grants are subtractive: once a chain is contrained to a principal, its scope can no longer be broadened.

+To allow chaining, a certificate must include:

     ...
-      "delegate": {
+      "allowChaining": true
     ...
-      }
-    ...

-The specifics of the delegation field indicate how much delegation of authority is indicated.
-At this time, only two types of delegation are supported:

-    ...
-      "delegate": {
-        "all": true
-      }
-    ...

-which explicitly delegates all authority.

-Also:

-    ...
-      "delegate": {
-        "domains": ["foo.com", "bar.com"]
-      }
-    ...

-which delegates only certification of users at those domains.
+The following fields are considered in the certificate chain verification: <tt>principal</tt>, <tt>exp</tt>.
+These constraints are combined.
+A principal indicating an email address is considered a subset of a principal for the corresponding domain.
+A principal must be included in any certificate, or it is assumed that the null principal is being certified, and that chain becomes useless.
+A later certificate cannot certify a principal that isn't included within an earlier certificate.
+And a later certificate cannot extend the expiration time of an earlier certificate in a chain.

-Delgations are subtractive: the total power granted to a key is the minimum of the `delegate` records in the chain preceding that key.
-Implementations must be careful to avoid bugs in which only the next-to-last certificate is evaluated.
+Implementations MUST be VERY CAREFUL to avoid bugs in which only the next-to-last certificate is evaluated.

 #### JOSE Spec ####